zaps166/QMPlay2/README.md

 The default instalation directory is `/usr/local`.
 You can change it e.g. to `/usr` by adding `-DCMAKE_INSTALL_PREFIX=/usr` to the CMake command line.<br/>
 You can strip binaries during installation to save disk space: `sudo make -j4 install/strip`.

-#####Compilation using QMake and scripts

-- If you want to compile with qt suffix (for example "qmake-qt5") - "export QT_SUFFIX=-qt5".
-- Qt5 is used by default since Qt 5.6.1 version, so "export QT_SUFFIX=-qt4" for Qt4 in this case.
-- Compilation only:
-	- If you want to prepare *.desktop files for system use - "export SYSTEM_BUILD=1".
-	- Run "./compile_unix".
-	- QMPlay2 is in "app" directory, you can move its contents into "/usr" directory if "$SYSTEM_BUILD == 1".
-- Compilation and installation:
-	- Run "./installer_unix install" (it compiles and uses "sudo" to copy files to "/usr").
-	- If you want to uninstall, run "./installer_unix uninstall" (it also uses "sudo").

 ####OS X: